The following short stories are coming soon. Below are the categories you will be able to choose from.

 “Not our soldiers,” she cut in.

 The results were the same regardless of who did the killing.
 I wasn’t surprised they had little stomach to worry about wild animals when the country was being beaten down by civil war.
-With an obliterated past and no hope for the future, it was no wonder they had post-traumatic stress in their eyes.
+My thoughts went back to the men at the border crossing, some probably from Zimbabwe.
+Men an obliterated past and no hope for the future.
+It was no wonder they had post-traumatic stress in their eyes.

 “We made it out of Rhodesia.
 To South Africa.
 My brothers lived there.
 But we had to leave everything we owned behind.
 I can’t say South Africa was much better.
 Shortly after we arrived, a black teen broke into the house.
 Stabbed me in the back six times.”